go-swagger/go-swagger/examples/composed-auth/README.md

 ### Prerequisites

-In order to build and run this example, you need to retrieve some packages not shipped with go-swagger:

-- `go get -u github.com/dgrijalva/jwt-go`
-- `go get -u github.com/op/go-logging`

 `jwt-go` ships with a nice JWT CLI utility.
 Although not required, you might want to install it and play with your own tokens: